ku-sldg/plih/_funs/1-Adding-Functions.md

 ### Function Values

-Whether you realize it or not, we have introduced a new kind of value to our interpreter.
-Clearly when we added Booleans to our first interpreter, there were new values to deal with.
+We have introduced a new kind of value to our interpreter.
+Clearly when we added Booleans to our first interpreter there were new values to deal with.
 It's less obvious how we have new values in this language, but remember that `lambda` creates a function value.  `lambda` expressions are values just like `1` or `true`.
 What this means is expression like this one:

 ```haskell
 bind f = (lambda x in x+1) in